Even though emotions influence how you perceive events and how you make decisions, most people spend very little time talking about their feelings.

 Develop Emotional Awareness

-Once you understand the truth about emotions, you can begin practicing the skills that will help you recognise, tolerate and regulate your emotions.
+Once you understand the truth about emotions, you can begin practising the skills that will help you recognise, tolerate and regulate your emotions.
 Increased emotional self-awareness is key to becoming mentally stronger and achieving success in your personal and professional life and hopefully gain some control over the PTSD that controls so much of your life.